KhronosGroup/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 ```

 This function behaves similar to `vkGetInstanceProcAddr` and
+`vkGetDeviceProcAddr` except it should only return values for physical device
-`vkGetDeviceProcAddr`.
-It should compare "pName" to every physical device
+extension entry-points.
+In this way, it compares "pName" to every physical
-function supported in the ICD.
+device function supported in the ICD.

 The following rules apply:
  * If it is the name of a physical device function supported by the ICD, the